MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-09-16-mfp-support-for-ios10.md

 #### **Updating existing application or submitting new app to the App Store** (built using Xcode 8)
 Review the following sections to learn what actions needs to be taken to ensure that your application(s) can support iOS 10.
 The following needs to be taken into consideration only if the application(s) are built using [Xcode 8](https://developer.apple.com/download).

-* If your application uses the `KeyChain` implementation, your app might crash because of `KeyChain` - It happens because Apple changed the way of working with keychain in iOS 10.
-To fix this issue you simply should go to Targets->Capabilities and enable keychain sharing.
+* MFP applications running on iOS simulators or if your application contains custom code that uses the `KeyChain` implementation, your app might crash with `KeyChain` errors - It happens because Apple changed the way of working with `KeyChain` in iOS 10.
+To fix this issue you simply should go to Targets->Capabilities and enable `KeyChain Sharing`.
 * If your application is using `Push notification` feature, Make sure sure you have turned on Push Capability in you project.
    - If you have developed an application which uses push feature on or below Xcode v7 and whenever opened a same project in Xcode 8, Please make sure that Push capability feature is enabled in XCode Project.
 * Hybrid iOS Application which has FIPS feature enabled does not send request/connect to MFP server over HTTPS.
 This is a known issue, it needs an interim fix ([PI69371](https://www-945.ibm.com/support/fixcentral)) to be applied to the Client Application.
-* `NSContactsUsageDescription` or `NSMicrophoneUsageDescription` keys are now mandatory in the plist file while accessing contacts or microphone in cordova/hybrid iOS application.
-This affects users who use `cordova-plugin-contact` or `cordova-plugin-media` API's.
-The fix is simply to include those keys in application plist file.
+* Apple mandated that all applications should declare any usage of user's private data information in the project's `Info.plist` file.
+Some of the cordova plugins which are embedded inside Mobilefirst hybrid applications accesses user's private data.
+[Refer this blog](https://mobilefirstplatform.ibmcloud.com/blog/2016/10/25/supporting-privacy-changes-in-ios-10) for more information/solution.
 * iOS applications written in Swift need to be migrated to Swift 3.0 or Swift 2.3.
 This can be easily done using the migration guide [provided by Apple](https://swift.org/migration-guide).

 <br>